Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * the AI uses highly abstract language instead of concrete description
 * multiple characters are described in one tangled sentence
 * appearance details depend on deep inference instead of explicit text
+* discovery has too little clean data to infer aliases correctly

 In practice, it performs best for straightforward lines like: